Agile-IoT/agile-watson/README.md

 $ mvn clean install
 ```

-3. Configure the analytics using the file config.ini
+3. Configure the project using the file config.ini

 ```shell
 # MQTT parameters